JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 ## Introduction

-In this documentation, we'll guide you through the process of installation, enabling you to enhance your iOS app with Jiomeet's real-time communication capabilities swiftly and efficiently.Let's get started on your journey to creating seamless communication experiences with Jiomeet Template UI!
+In this documentation, we'll guide you through the process of installation, enabling you to enhance your iOS app with Jiomeet's real-time communication capabilities swiftly and efficiently.
+Let's get started on your journey to creating seamless communication experiences with Jiomeet Template UI!

 ---